heremaps/gluecodium/docs/franca.md

 Default value is `false`, i.e. by default no Builder pattern is generated.
 This property has no effect on generated code for C++ or Swift.

+**Note:** The Builder initializes unset fields with their explicit defaults if those are provided (see `DefaultValue`, `DefaultIsNull`, and `DefaultIsEmpty` above).
+Unset fields without an explicit default are initialized with zero or `null` according to the field type.

 FIDL:

     package example